June 27, 2024 : 4 min read

 Note: Block Imaging provides refurbished R/F room equipment and parts.
 You can read about it in detail below or reach out to our sales team to learn more about how it can help improve diagnostic imaging.

-Interested in purchasing an R/F room?
+- Why do hospitals and clinics invest in purchasing an R/F room?

 What Features do R/F rooms Have?